Recently Viewed:Hawaii Volcanoes National Park, Hawaii Island Hawaii Volcanoes National Park, Hawaii Island

 What: Massive park home to one of the world’s most active volcanoes

 Watch the landscape change before your very eyes at Hawaii Volcanoes National Park.
 Located 48 kilometres southwest of Hilo, this is the home of Kilauea volcano, one of the most active volcanoes on earth.
-The chance to witness the primal process of creation and destruction makes this park one of the most popular visitor attractions in Hawaii and a sacred place for Native Hawaiians.
+The chance to witness the primal process of creation and destruction make this park one of the most popular visitor attraction in Hawaii and a sacred place for Native Hawaiians.

 Kilauea Visitor Center

 Open daily: 7:45 am to 5 pm

 Begin your visit at the Kilauea Visitor Center where you can watch an hourly film from 9 am to 4 pm to introduce you to the park.
 Ranger talks are offered and ranger-guided activities can be scheduled.
 Pick up maps, learn about the park's hikes and get the latest eruption updates here.